sara-nl/griddocs/source/Pages/Service/downtimes_maintenances.rst

     * VO: All VOs
     * Comm. channels: click on 'Add comm'.
 Then '+Add new' -> Type: Email(HTML), Value: put your email address and click 'Enter' in the same field box -> click 'Close'
 * Click on `Save rules specifications` to take effect.
 From now on you should receive notifications when the Gina cluster or SURFsara dCache has a downtime
+NOTE: for dCache only select webdav and srm only notifications.

 If you need help creating your subscription(s) we are of course willing to assist at helpdesk@surfsara.nl.